PramudiR/python-core/README.md

 ## Python Basics

-If you need a quick refresher on Python basics, head over to the [Python Basics Refresh](python-basics/) directory.
+If you need a quick refresher on Python basics, head over to the [Python Basics](python-basics/) directory.
 Here, you'll find resources and exercises to reinforce your understanding of fundamental Python concepts.

 ## Data Science